 For instance, on the issue of sea level rise, we know with certainty that it will happen – it is already happening – and projections under different scenarios give us a range of possible rise.
 We don’t know an exact value, however, for future sea level rise, because in large part it is dependent on the rate of future emissions, which is unknown.

-In other words, if emissions continue in a “business as usual” fashion, the sea level rise will be closer to the higher range of projections.
-If we significantly reduce emissions, however, the rise will be closer to the lower levels of projections.
+If emissions continue in a “business as usual” fashion, the sea level rise will be closer to the higher range of projections.
+But if we significantly reduce emissions, the rise will be closer to the lower levels of projections.

-The same is true for how much warming will actually happen, or how much sea ice and glaciers will melt – all these things are already happening, but future rates are not known because they, too, depend on the rate of future emissions.
+The same is true for how much warming will actually happen, or how much land-based ice and glaciers will melt.
+All these things are already happening, but future rates are not known because they, too, depend on the rate of future emissions.
 What scientists can calculate quite confidently is a narrow range of outcomes within a given scenario—meaning the likely highest and lowest values if we continue on a certain path of emissions.
-This information is critical to making smart collective choices and plan for the future.
+This information is critical to making smart collective choices and for planning for the future.

 Uncertainties are not a reason to delay action on climate change.
 Quite the contrary: those uncertainties are really a consequence of our collective choices, and a risk we must prepare for.